sharmaShivam23/TestCaseGenerator/README.md

 GitHub API: For repository browsing and PR creation

-AI: Integration with an AI model to generate test cases (e.g., OpenAI API)
+AI: Integration with an AI model to generate test cases

 Authentication: GitHub OAuth for user login
 ## Prerequisites